justahuman1/i3-grid/README.md

 ## Known Bugs

-- Multi-select offset resizing (Does not respect all offsets)
+- ~~Multi-select offset resizing (Does not respect all offsets)~~
+- Left & Right offsets are wonky (Applies to both sides).
+- Multiple Screens